Watch out - the shareholders are revolting!

 Talk to your shareholders, canvass their views and answer their questions.
 It’s well worth committing some time, preparing a strong case for the share plan and providing full information – including financial modelling – at an early stage.
 Otherwise, you run the risk of going to the next stage and spending time and money designing a plan, only to have it rejected at the AGM.

-For more information on any of the content covered in this blog, contact Sarah Anderson or speak to a member of the team directly by calling 020 8949 5522.
+For more information on any of the content covered in this blog, speak to a member of the team directly by calling 020 8949 5522.